Girondins and Montagnards

 The National Convention also contained a third grouping.
 Known as Le Plaine (‘The Plain’) or Le Marais (‘The Marsh’ or ‘The Swamp’), this mass of deputies occupied the floor space and lower benches of the Convention.

 The Plain enjoyed an absolute majority in the Convention, boasting 389 of its 749 deputies in 1792.
-Because of this, no legislation or resolution could pass the Convention without the support of deputies from the Plain.
-Unlike the Montagnards and Girondinists, however, the Plain was filled with shiftless and uncommitted voters; its deputies were not wedded to a particular ideology or outlook.
+Because of this, no legislation or resolution could pass the Convention without the support of their deputies.
+Unlike the Montagnards and Girondinists, however, the Plain was filled with shiftless and uncommitted voters.
+Its deputies were effectively swinging voters, not wedded to a particular ideology or outlook.
 The best way to win the support of the Plain was with convincing oratory.
 This made speech-making a critical skill in the National Convention.

 The Plain was generally moderate in the first months of the Convention, siding with the Girondins on most issues.
 As the revolution progressed and radicalised in 1793, many Plain deputies began to vote with the Montagnards.

 girondins